PAFR2003/LesserSpaceNations/README.md

 *"I'm already in the spaceship guys, maybe it is the time to say farewell.
 Thank you for all the people who supported me.
 Even if I left this planet altogether, please and please, still support our local farmers, okay?"*

-*- Kalayaan CEO Jose Magdalo's Piclick account*
+*- Kalayaan CEO Jose Magdalo's Piclick account, 2299*

 ## Native Nations Rehabilitation Project (NNRP)